 House histories: a guide to tracing the genealogy of your home.
 Sally Light.
 Spencertown, New York Golden Hill Press, 1989.

 How old is this house?
-Hugh Howard for Home Renovation Associates.
+A skeleton key to dating, identifying, and understanding three centuries of the American house Hugh Howard for Home Renovation Associates.
 New York: Farrar, Straus, and Giroux, 1989.

-How to research your house, by Betty Marvin and Bill Sturm and Jeff Norman.
+How to research your house, by Betty Marvin and William Sturm.
 Oakland Heritage Alliance and Oakland Public Library, Oakland History Room.
-Excellent guide with emphasis on Oakland.

 Paper trails: a guide to public records in California, Stephen Levine and Barbara T. Newcombe.
 2nd ed.
 Sacramento : California Newspaper Publishers Association, 1996.

 Places of worship: Exploring their history, James P. Wind.
 Nashville, Tenn.: American Association for State and Local History, 1990.
 Nearby history series; v.
 4.

 "Preparing Research Forms," (Oakland) IN Oakland Cultural Heritage Survey Manual.
 Oakland, Calif.: Oakland City Planning Dept., 1980.
 Guide to researching Oakland buildings using their research forms, p.
 51-90.
 Includes archival and public records sources, and bibliography.

 Public places: Exploring their history, Gerald A. Danzer.
 Walnut Creek, CA: AltaMira Press, published in cooperation with the American Association for State and Local History, 1997.
 American Association for State and Local History book series.
 Nearby history series.

 "Researching a Building's History," by Jones, IN Landmark yellow pages, National for Historic Preservation.
 [2nd ed.]
 Washington, D.C.
 Preservation Press, 1993.p.
 11-14.
 DC: Preservation Press, 1993.